 And though I love following fashion trends, I am not one who buys everything that is trending.
-I am aware about my own body shape and buy pieces that suit my frame.
+I am aware of my body shape and buy pieces that suit my frame.
 My personal style is more chic and classic, with pieces that can be styled in a number of ways.

 One look at Pinterest under the search terms mom fashion and you realize that moms these days are taking personal style seriously.
 Today women are living more out going lives and becoming a mommy is not looked at as a phase where you need to tone down your fashion sense.
 I personally didn’t buy any maternity clothes throughout my pregnancy and enjoyed wearing my regular clothes, as most of my style is anyway more relaxed and casual.
 Also,today maternity brands now making more stylish and good-looking pieces in keeping with this new trend among women.

 Post baby, comfort does play an important role in choosing your outfits.
 Also if you are breastfeeding you need outfits that are easy to breastfeed in.
 Keeping these points in mind I altered my wardrobe a little post-baby.
 But overall I still wear similar type of clothes to I wore earlier.
 How you style your self becomes more important post baby, rather than buying a lot of pieces and different trendy looks.

 This post will focus on key pieces you need in your mommy wardrobe and how you can style them to look fashionable effortlessly.